jonas-sk/pine-maastricht/site/content/project/conference-2019.md

 experts:
   description: >-
     We are happy to feature Dr. Dirk Ehnts, Dr. Melissa Vergara Fernández, Prof.
-    Teun Dekker, Birte Strunck, and Dr. Martijn Burger as track facilitators and are fortunate to have Patrick Schreiner, Dr. Dirk Ehnts and Prof. Teun Dekker as speakers.
+    Teun Dekker, Birte Strunk, and Dr. Martijn Burger as track facilitators and are fortunate to have Patrick Schreiner, Dr. Dirk Ehnts and Prof. Teun Dekker as speakers.
   expert_list: